Uinyw/financetracker/pages/microservice_engineering_approach.md

 **Requirement Analysis**

 In the first step, the application requirements are analyzed and specified.
-To achieve this, a **story** is written that describes the general domain of the application using an exemplary scenario.
+To achieve this, a [story](../pages/analysis/story.md) is written that describes the general domain of the application using an exemplary scenario.
 The story helps to identify the goals to be achieved and problems to be solved.
 Individual **capabilities** are then derived from the story, defining basic functionalities the system should offer.
 For each of the capabilities, corresponding **use cases** are derived.
 Use cases specify the functionalities offered to a user by defining user/system interaction flows.
 They define the specific application requirements.

 **Domain/Architecture Design**

-   Our goal in this step was to model the application domains and software architecture.
-The Artifacts of this step are the [Domain Models](./pages/design/) for each domain as well as our [Software Architecture](./pages/design/software_architecture.md).
+In the second step, the system is designed.
+In this context, **domain models** are created for each application domain (derived from capabilities) according to the principles of domain-driven design.
+Moreover, the [software architecture](../pages/design/software_architecture.md) is modeled, which divides the application to develop into logical components.
+Each of these components represents a microservice.

-3. **API Specification**
+**API Specification**

-   > Our APIs for the microservice domains have been specified using OpenAPI specifications and can be found in their respective folders: [Analytics API](./implementation/Analytics/src/main/resources/api/Analytics.yaml), [BankAccount API](./implementation/bankaccount/src/main/resources/api/bankAccount.yaml), [Product API](./implementation/product/src/main/resources/api/product.yaml), [Savings Goal API](./implementation/savingsgoal/src/main/resources/api/savingsGoal.yaml), and the [Transaction API](./implementation/transaction/src/main/resources/api/transaction.yaml).
+In the third step, the provided **API** is specified for each of the microservices modeled in the software architecture.
+This is done using `OpenAPI`, a language for specifying REST APIs.

-4. **Implementation & Test**
+**Implementation & Test**

-   > Our Microservices were then implemented based on their domain model and API specifications.
-Also, tests for each of them are present in their respective test folders.
-We used Unit, Integration, and E2E Tests to test our microservices.
+In the fourth step, the microservices are **implemented** based on their domain model and API specifications.
+For each microservice, unit **tests** and integration tests are written.
+End-to-end tests are written to test the interaction between the microservices.

-5. **Deployment**
+**Deployment**

-   > Lastly, our microservices were deployed using Docker Compose using the Docker images created using the Docker files from our services.
+In the fifth step, the microservices are **deployed** locally using Docker.